fictionco/fiction/@docs/getting-started/introduction/index.md

 With that, we started building Factor.

 Prior to Fiction, we were the founders of a web tools company called [PageLines](https://www.pagelines.com), that built frameworks, plugins and themes for WordPress.
 We were successful with this, serving over 58,500 paying customers and shipping over 210,000 live websites.
-In building Factor, we've used all this experience--including innovations, mistakes, successes and failures--to build something that we think will deliver you outstanding results now and in the future.
+In building Factor, we've used all this experience&mdash;including innovations, mistakes, successes and failures&mdash;to build something that we think will deliver you outstanding results now and in the future.

 ### Next Steps

-Now that you know a little about Factor, and what it can do for you, you probably want to [install it](./install) or read about it's [core concepts and architecture](./core-concepts).
+Now that you know a little about Factor, and what it can do for you, you probably want to learn about [installation and setup](./install) or read about it's [core concepts and architecture](./core-concepts).

-### Software Philosophy

-The detailed picture is covered in the core concepts document, but here are some key "rules" we follow to deliver a superior product:

-- **Build on an Open-Source Stack.** Working with proprietary technology often leads to risks and costs in the long term.
-We've found that open-source tech is not only free, but also reduces risk and encourages standardization of your app.

-- **80% Rule of Core vs Extension.** Most features belong in an extension; this allows us to keep Factor core light while allowing users to "choose their own adventure" regarding which features they'd like to have (via plugins and themes).
-The rule is that any core feature must be needed or useful to at least 80% of the user base.

-- **The 12 Factor App** The [12 Factor App](https://12factor.net/) guideline discusses how to build apps that are scalable and portable; also, easy to develop.
-Factor leverages this philosophy.

-- **JavaScript and TypeScript Only** In the last years, the one language that has made the most progress is clearly JavaScript and it's type-safe buddy TypeScript.
-For that reason, Factor is focused on JS and JS oriented libraries.
-That way you only need to learn one key language and complementary tools.